15 Jobs AI Will Replace by 2030 | Gaper.io

 DeepMind MedGemini, Google Health AI

 Geoffrey Hinton’s 2016 prediction that “we should stop training radiologists now” was premature but directionally correct.
 DeepMind’s AI detects 11 types of eye disease with specialist-level accuracy.
 Google’s MedGemini outperforms average radiologists on chest X-ray interpretation benchmarks.
-For routine screening radiology – mammograms, chest CTs, bone density scans – AI performance now rivals experienced radiologists at a fraction of the cost.
-Interventional radiology and complex diagnostic cases remain human-dependent.
+For routine screening radiology – mammograms, chest CTs, bone scans – AI performance now rivals experienced radiologists at a fraction of the cost.
+Interventional radiology and complex diagnostic reasoning remain human-dependent.

 Job #13